Innsbruck - the ideal starting point for exploring the Tyrolean ski world. We will show you the loveliest ski areas around Innsbruck!

-Patscherkofel, or the "Kofel" for short, is quite generally Innsbruck residents’ favourite place for an outing and thus thought of as the city’s "Hausberg", or home mountain.
+Patscherkofel, or "Kofel", is quite generally Innsbruck residents’ favourite place for an outing and thus thought of as the city’s "home mountain".
 It’s just south of town and can be comfortably reached by tram or bus.
 It was in 1928 that a gondola began whisking guests up to the Kofel’s 1,965-metre summit.
 And ever since the new 10-seat Patscherkofel Ropeway commenced operations in December 2017, it’s taken just under 10 minutes to go all the way to the top.
 Once there, the first thing you do is stand in awe of the nearby peaks that line the Wipp, Stubai, and Inn Valleys.
 And another source of perennial fascination is the view of the Nordkette range directly across the Inn Valley from here.

 Distance from Innsbruck: a 10-minute ride

 Suitable for: families, ambitious athletes